Artenes/springbootstudy/README.md

 - we use ISO 8601 to display the date back to user

 # Questions

+## Stress test with JMeter

+Latency: The number of milliseconds that elapsed between when JMeter sent the request and when an initial response was received

+Load Time: The number of milliseconds that the server took to fully serve the request (response + latency)

+According to the View Results in Tree output, the load Time is 144.
+This is fairly a high value for a simple Rest API, but in my case, this endpoint does few heavy tasks and that is acceptable for me.
+You might be having different results than me based on what your REST API endpoint does and based on other factors, such as; geographical distance (which generally increases latency), the size of the requested item (which increases transfer time) etc..
+So don’t worry about the result, if you have different values than mine.

 ## How to manage admin routes and other sensitive data?